Eímear Noone

-Eímear Noone (born in Kilconnell, County Galway) is an Irish conductor and composer, best known for her award-winning work on video game music.
+Eímear Noone (born in Kilconnell, County Galway) is an Irish conductor and composer, best known for her work on video game music.
 She has conducted the Philadelphia Orchestra, the Royal Philharmonic, Orchestre National de Bretagne, the Sydney Symphony, and the Danish National Symphony Orchestra.
 Noone was the first woman to conduct at the Oscars on 9 February 2020, leading the orchestra in excerpts from the five nominated film scores.
 Noone was also the first woman to conduct at the National Concert Hall in Dublin, Ireland.

 Early life

 Originally from Kilconnell, Noone is a graduate of Trinity College, Dublin who has taught conducting for UCLA Extension, Columbia College Chicago, the Society of Composers and Lyricists, and the LA Conducting Salon at the LA Ballet School.
 Noone co-founded the Dublin City Concert Orchestra and is co-creator of the Dublin International Game Music Festival.